puyanwei/Quark-Text-Editor/README.md

 #Extra Features User Stories

 ````
-As a user of PDAF Text Editor,
+As a user of Quark Text Editor,
 I would like to write text and have it automatically formatted into code live.

-As a user of PDAF Text Editor,
+As a user of Quark Text Editor,
 I would like to be able to save my code on my local machine.

-As a user of PDAF Text Editor,
+As a user of Quark Text Editor,
 I would like to be able to load my files and have its coding language be automatically recognised and formatted appropriately.

-As a user of PDAF Text Editor,
+As a user of Quark Text Editor,
 I would like to be able to edit my saved files.

-As a user of PDAF Text Editor,
+As a user of Quark Text Editor,
 I would like to be able to delete my saved files.

-As a user of PDAF Text Editor,
+As a user of Quark Text Editor,
 I would like to see character, word and line counts shown updated live as I type.

-As a user of PDAF Text Editor,
+As a user of Quark Text Editor,
 I would like to see my root folders be displayed when pressing a button.

 `````